Mohammeddaniyal/machine-learning/README.md

 ## **Quick Start Example (Anywhere on your system)**

+**What this example demonstrates:** *Creating a column vector, setting values, and computing the mean using DMLFW.*

 1. **Create a C file** anywhere you like — for example, in the **root folder** where `ml-framework/` exists:

 ```bash